franGuindon/ProyectoTFG/README.md

-# Proyecto
+# Trabajo Final de Graduación

-## Intro.
+## Introduction

 This git repo tracks all work I wish to publicly share about the development of my project.

 This mainly consists of:
 - Thesis' sources and build (and READMEs to help you construct it in no time).